-Hot pot is a delicious and fun communal eating experience that is thought to hail from Eastern China.
+Chinese hot pot is a delicious and fun communal eating experience that is thought to hail from Eastern China.
 Typically, it involves a huge bowl of broth placed in the center of a table that is heated there via induction or flame.
 Ingredients ranging from raw vegetables to thinly sliced meats are also placed on the table (or sometimes on a nearby cart) so that diners can submerge them in the broth to cook before eating.

-While it is certainly a popular Chinese dish that you’ll stumble upon when traveling in China, it isn’t terribly common elsewhere.
+While it is certainly a popular Chinese dish that you’ll stumble upon when traveling in China, it isn’t terribly common in the West.
 This is a shame because while it sounds a bit like fondue, it’s far more glorious.

-The History of Chinese Hot Pot
+The History of Chinese Hot Pot and Three Popular Types

+The answer to what is hot pot lies in its history.
 Hot pot is thought to have originated in Mongolia 800-900 years ago.
 The primary ingredient originally was meat (including mutton and horse), and the broth was not spicy.

 Chongqing Hot Pot

 Perhaps the most famous variation is Chongqing hot pot, distinguished by the extremely spicy Sichuan peppers added liberally to the broth.
 It can be almost impossibly hot for some unwitting (or unduly bold) first-timers.
+I crave them.

-When living in Hong Kong, I saw a TV show that explained why such spicy hot pot developed in Chongqing.
+When living in Hong Kong, I watched a TV show that explained why such spicy hot pot developed in Chongqing.
 One of China’s largest cities (which used to be known as Chungking in the West), Chongqing is located in Sichuan province at the confluence of several large rivers that have been a center of trade and commerce in China for centuries.